 What is the Purpose of Service Levels?

 Call center service levels are, broadly speaking, a commitment to a particular average speed of answer, or ASA.
 And for many call center managers, maintaining these service levels is a top priority.
-For some outsourced call centers (BPOs), missing a service level could result in financial penalties — or even the loss of their contract!
+It can be a difficult task when unexpected call volume spikes hit.
+Still, for some outsourced call centers (BPOs), missing a service level could result in financial penalties — or even the loss of their contract!

 What is a Call Center Service Level of 80/20?